 chmod 777 ssh2john.py python ssh2john.py id_rsa > hash john hash --show

 We find that passphrase of the key is starwars.
 Now we use this passphrase along with the key to connect through ssh.

-Reading through the source code we find that, when we enter a string it checks the first 5 char of the string with Simon.
-If it matches it runs a program /usr/local/sbin/message.
-Now the input it is allocated the size 20 bytes.
-So we overflow the stack entering more than 20 bytes of data.
+In above screenshot reading through the source code we find that, when we enter a string it reads the first 5 characters of the string as Simon, if it matches then it runs /usr/local/sbin/message.
+But the input allocation for this is 20 bytes.
+So, we have to overflow the stack entering more than 20 bytes of data.
 We use the first 5 char to be ‘Simon’ followed by 15 ‘A’ and then ‘/bin/sh’ at the 21st byte.

-As soon as we enter the string we spawn a shell as root now we can access flag.txt. when we open flag.txt we find our 3rd flag.
+As soon as we provide this string, we spawn a shell as root.
+Now we can access flag.txt.
+Finally, we found the third flag.

 Author: Nisha Yadav is trained in Certified Ethical hacking and Bug Bounty Hunter.
 She is currently working at Ignite Technologies as a Security Analyst.
 Connect with her here